 Using in-depth question level analysis (QLA) and graded / staged topics, we are able to close gaps in learning, adjust lesson planning and provide feedback to ensure students improve or extend their knowledge/skills on a regular basis.
 QLA following the termly assessments allow us to plan bespoke interventions for key groups of students, and track their progress over time, ensuring all achieve their potential, and leave Trentham as numerate and qualified for further education / careers as possible.

-Mrs L Gaggini – Subject Leader of Mathematics and Statistics
+Mrs L Gaggini – Senior Lead Practitioner, Subject Leader of Mathematics and Statistics

 Mrs J Bloore – Second in Mathematics, Numeracy Across The Curriculum Coordinator

-Mr B Goddard – Deputy Director of Maths & Data Director
+Mr B Goddard – Assistant Headteacher, Teacher of Mathematics

 Ms M Roberts – Lead Practitioner